luciangreen/Essay-Helper/README.md

 * distances.pl - the KNN algorithm
 * file.txt - the essay to write the essay on
 * walk_through.txt - example walkthrough of the algorithm (no output)
+* short_essay_helper2.pl - the Essay Helper without paraphrasing checking, and outputs an HTML essay with ordered bibliography.

 # Getting Started